Dragonrun1/file_path_normalizer/README.md

 I also wanted something that works with both Windows and Unix paths but allows me act like I'm always working with Unix paths.

-The best way to show why I think `FilePathNormalizer` is better is with examples of how it handles some of the edge cases I give above.
+The best way to show why I think `FilePathNormalizer` is better would be with some examples of how it handles some of the edge cases from above.

 ```
 <?php